TimBr2/Internship/Conda_ShinyEnv/publish_shinyapp.md

   - r-openxlsx
 ```

-## Step 3: Create a Conda environment from the YAML file
+## Step 3: Create a test Conda environment from the YAML file
+This step is to test if the Conda environment works in your local terminal.
 The command uses the shiny.yml file to create a new Conda environment named shinyenv. the -f specifies the YAML file to use and -p specifies the path where the environment should be created.
 The environment will contain all the packages listed in shiny.yml
 ```
 conda env create -f shiny.yml -p shinyenv
 ```